arborchurch/arbor-web/site/content/messages/choose/surrender-over-control.md

 podcast_duration: 47:42
 ---

 It's hard to give up control.
 It's scary to give up control.
-And we often feel unsure of where we we *should* give up control.
+And we often feel unsure of where we *should* give up control.
 Jake shares some stories from Scripture that illustrate the consequences of hanging on to the reins too tightly, and gives us three questions to ask to determine if we should let go.